burtonator/pdf-annotation-exporter/README.md

 - other types of annotations.

-- annotations with user text.
+- annotations with user entered text.

+- connect it up with chrome headless to run from the command line

+- use the PDF.js API ourselves.
+Don't rely on the demo PDF.js

 # What I need help on?